yudataguy/Awesome-Japanese/readme.md

 # Awesome Japanese [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of Japanese language learning resources
+> A curated list of Japanese language learning resources.
+90% of the work for this was done by yudataguy, so credit to him.

 ## Contents